 Jennifer Fisher of J.Fisher Interiors says, "the most important thing for me is white walls.
 Modern design is all about creating visual interest through color and art.
 Having a neutral background makes interesting pieces really stand out."

 You can see in her stunning Austin, TX design above how the white walls create a nice, clean canvas, to which she added pops on color with the wall art and pillows.
-Add one of our tufted modern sectional sofas, an understated rug and mid-Century chair (an early Milo Baughman chair from James Inc.) create a stylish, classic base of furniture.
+Add one of our tufted modern sectional sofas, or even a mid-Century modern sectional, with an understated rug and mid-Century chair (an early Milo Baughman chair from James Inc.) create a stylish, classic base of furniture.

 Steer Clear of Sofa Sets